DaTanUmanitoba/VAE4Drug/README.md

 ### Step 1:
-train a randomforest classifier based on Morgan fingerprints of the molecules as the oracle predictor for the gsk3 and jnk3 dataset, for BACE dataset, the oracle predictor is trained using chemprop package becuase the rf model performs bad.
+train a randomforest classifier based on Morgan fingerprints of the molecules as the oracle predictor for the gsk3 and jnk3 dataset, for BACE dataset, the oracle predictor is trained using chemprop package.

 python rf_train.py